ariannalangton/Data-Analytics-Portfolio/README.md

 - [Contact](https://github.com/ariannalangton/Data-Analytics-Portfolio/blob/main/README.md#contacts)

 ## Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+This section provides a brief overview of each project, highlighting the technology stack used, the main objective, and the final outcome.

 ## Highlighted Projects